The Late Show with Stephen Colbert: Production

 On May 24, 2021, Colbert announced that the show would resume production inside the theater with an audience fully vaccinated against COVID-19 starting on June 14, 2021.
 It was also announced that the Ed Sullivan Theater would be back at full capacity, following the lifting of COVID-19 guidelines that restricted the number of people in a crowded, indoor setting.
 The announcement was significant in that the Ed Sullivan Theater would become the first theater on Broadway to reopen to full capacity.
 It also made The Late Show the first late-night talk show to announce a return to a full audience, though The Tonight Show ultimately returned to full-capacity audiences one week ahead of The Late Show on June 7, 2021.
 With the show's return to the theater, the original name, The Late Show with Stephen Colbert, was also put back in use.

 The program's intro originally used tilt–shift photography featuring scenes of New York City, making the city appear like a miniature model.
 In September 2021 The Late Show introduced a new intro sequence, featuring the use of a drone camera flying around the theater and its backstage areas.
 On February 26, 2022, Chris Licht, the showrunner, left the show to become the new chairman and CEO of CNN.
 On the August 11, 2022, episode, Colbert announced that bandleader Jon Batiste had decided he would not be returning to the show, in order to "pursue personal and professional interests".
 Batiste was replaced by Louis Cato.
 On May 2, 2023, The Late Show, and several other late night talk shows, halted its production due to the 2023 Writers Guild of America strike.
 Colbert showed his support to the writers, saying: "I'm a member of the guild.
 I support collective bargaining.
 This nation owes so much to unions" and hoped both parts would reach an agreement.
 It was reported that Colbert continued to pay his staff salary during the strike.
 In November/December 2023, The Late Show production paused for a few weeks after Colbert had emergency surgery for a ruptured appendix.
 Full episodes of the show going back about a month are available on Paramount+.
 Official clips from the show going back to 2015 are available on the show's YouTube channel.

+The Late Show with Stephen Colbert was directed by Jim Hoskinson for ten years, from the first episode in September 2015.
+He stepped down in September 2025, replaced in the last eight months by Yvonne De Mare, who had served as associate director for the show's run.
+Both had formerly worked at The Colbert Report.
+On February 16, 2026, Louis Cato and the Late Show Band was renamed Louis Cato and the Great Big Joy Machine in preparation for the release of a charity album in April 2026.